Police: 'Similar circumstances' surround several recent killings involving homeless people in Baton Rouge

 BATON ROUGE - Police are investigating whether multiple deadly shootings involving homeless victims in the Baton Rouge area over the past week are connected, citing similarities in each case.

-The Baton Rouge Police Department said officers are looking into "similar circumstances" in the killings of four people reported in the city Friday and over the weekend.
+The Baton Rouge Police Department said officers are looking into "similar circumstances" in the killings of three people reported in the city Friday and over the weekend.

 The first shooting was reported Friday afternoon on N Harrell's Ferry Road near S Sherwood Forest Boulevard after an 18-year-old was found shot to death.
-Four more people were shot—three of them killed—Friday night on Boulevard de Province just off Old Hammond Highway.
+Three more people were shot—two of them killed—Friday night on Boulevard de Province just off Old Hammond Highway.
 The other victim is in critical condition, police said Wednesday (5/4).

 Another victim was found shot to death Monday afternoon on N Harrell's Ferry, just blocks away from the previous shooting scene Friday night.
 Although, police later said they don't believe the most recent shooting to be related.